SouL-H/Near-Allowance-DApp/README.md

-In this project, I wanted students/scholars to receive their monthly payments by using the near protocol, thanks to the blockchain infrastructure.
+In this project, I wanted students/scholars to receive their monthly payments by using the near protocol, thanks to blockchain infrastructure.

 Thanks for checking out my project!